nus-cs2103-AY2122S2/ip/docs/README.md

 Output:<br>
 ```
 Bye.
-Hope to see you again soon!<br>
+Hope to see you again soon!
 Let your heart ablaze!
 ```